edf-hpc/puppet-hpc/puppet-config/modules/certificates/README.md

 ## Limitations

-This module does not manage other certificate (like clara) only valid for ldap certificates.
+This module does not manage other certificate (like clara) only valid for LDAP certificates.

 ## Development